actamu/hyde/peopleandthings.md

 ---

 <p class="message">
-  This tab will list different people, shows, movies, books, etc. who and what are known in history to be funny by the collaborative consensus of society.
-To make your search and learning experience easier, the page is ordered alphabetically.
+  This tab lists different people, shows, movies, books, etc. who and what are known in history to be funny by the collaborative consensus of society.
+To make your search and learning experience easier, it would be good to note that the page is ordered alphabetically.
 </p>

 ## April Fool's Day